 They keep your physician updated on your recovery, and perform skilled tasks such as drawing blood for lab tests, giving medicine by injection, caring for a wound, or teaching you and your family about your medications & treatments.
 Public health nurses help you return to your independent lifestyle, and are knowledgeable of resources in our community that will help you recover and stay well.
 They can also make referrals to several different agencies in the community.

-A public health nurse is on call 24 hours a day, 7 days a week.
+A public health nurse is always on call.